jaysbeekay/WeewX-Docker/README.md

 # UPDATE TO 4.5.1

-Forked from MrNonoss/WeewX-Docker - still Work in Progress!

 With this, you'll get:
 - WeewX 4.5.1 installed from sources, with:
 - The Interceptor driver (https://github.com/matthewwall/weewx-interceptor)